primordialstew/introduction-to-sqlalchemy-2013/handout/source/reading.rst

   These three delve into the the mechanics of data access and strategies for concurrency.
   *Patterns of Enterprise Application Architecture* was a primary inspiration for the creation of SQLAlchemy itself.
+The blog post `Patterns Implemented by SQLAlchemy <http://techspot.zzzeek.org/2012/02/07/patterns-implemented-by-sqlalchemy/>`_ details this.

 * Hay, D. (1996) *Data Model Patterns, Conventions of Thought.*  Dorset House.